Atrix256/RandomCode/WebGLPBR/Readme.txt

 ? use the #define's to change the vertex format to be leaner when it can be?

+? load images on demand instead of in the beginning?

 ===== LATER =====

 * blog post with links to resources, basic shell webgl pbr program, any programs you made or used.